aws/neptune-gremlin-client/README.md

 Connection issues occur: database instances failover or restart during upgrades, and intermittent issues in the network can break connections.
 Write queries sometimes throw an error, because of a `ConcurrentModificationException` or `ConstraintViolationException`, or because the primary has failed over, and the instance to which the query is sent can no longer support writes, triggering a `ReadOnlyViolationException`.

-As a good practice you should consider implementing a backoff and retry strategy to handle these occurences.
-In many situations, your application can recover and make forward progress.
+As a good practice you should consider implementing a backoff and retry strategy to handle these occurences and help your application recover and make forward progress.

-  - **Connection issues** – The Java driver, on which the Neptune Gremlin Client depends, automatically attempts to remediate connection issues.
+  - **Connection issues** – The TinkerPop Java driver, on which the Neptune Gremlin Client depends, automatically attempts to remediate connection issues.
 For example, if a host is considered unavailable, the driver will start a background task that tries to create a fresh connection.
-Because the driver handles reconnects automatically, if a connection issue occurs while your application is submitting a query, all the application has to do is backoff and retry the query.
+Because the driver handles reconnects automatically, if a connection issue occurs while your application is submitting a query, all your application has to do is backoff and retry the query.
-  – `ConcurrentModificationException` – The Neptune transaction semantics mean that concurrent transactions can sometimes fail with a `ConcurrentModificationException`.
+  - `ConcurrentModificationException` – The Neptune transaction semantics mean that concurrent transactions can sometimes fail with a `ConcurrentModificationException`.
 In these situations, an [exponential backoff-and-retry mechanism can help resolve collisions](https://docs.aws.amazon.com/neptune/latest/userguide/transactions-exceptions.html).
   - `ConstraintViolationException` – This can sometimes occur if you attempt to create an edge between vertices that have only recently been committed.
 If one or other of the vertices is not yet visible to the current transaction, a `ConstraintViolationException` can occur.
-You can retry the query in the expcetiation that the necessary items will become visible.
+You can retry the query in the expectation that the necessary items will become visible.
-  – `ReadOnlyViolationException` – This occurs if the primary has failed over to another instance.
+  - `ReadOnlyViolationException` – This occurs if the primary has failed over to another instance.
 By backing off and retrying the query, you give the Neptune Gremlin Client the opportunity to refresh its endpoint information.

 If you do use a backoff-and-retry strategy to handle write request issues, consider implementing idempotent queries for create and update requests.

 There are two places in your application where you should consider implementing a backoff-and-retry strategy:

-  – When creating a `GremlinCluster` and `GremlinClient`.
+  - When creating a `GremlinCluster` and `GremlinClient`.
-  – When submitting a query.
+  - When submitting a query.

 #### RetryUtils

-The Neptune Gremlin Client includes a `RetryUtils` utililty class with a `isRetryableException(Exception e)` method.
+The Neptune Gremlin Client includes a `RetryUtils` utility class with a `isRetryableException(Exception e)` method.
 The method encapsulates what we've learned running the Neptune Gremlin Client in long-running, high-throughput scenarios.
 The `Result` of this method indicates whether an exception represents a connection issue or query exception that would allow for an operation to be retried:

 ```